joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 At first, nothing is more important than your site's ability to articulate a clear, simple message about what your focus is, and then providing evidence that you are a credible source of results or expertise within this new area of focus.
 Focus on those two things first, then later you can spend time going deeper into your site to scrub old content and replace it with new content that's more consistent with your new focus.

 Finally, don't overload pages on your site.
 Each page should have at most one "job", with one exception: if you've decided to specialize and don't have much of a web presence at all right now, I recommend you set up a 1-page web site to start with, and build that out over time.
-Here's an example of what I mean: [https://1pageleadgen.site](https://1pageleadgen.site).
 On a 1-page website, the home page will have three jobs: declaring your focus, providing evidence that you're trustworthy, and inviting prospective clients to take some kind of next step.

-# A Platform For Visibility And Connection
+# Asset 2: A Platform For Visibility And Connection

 You'll also need some sort of platform for connecting with people.
-Marketing types generally refer to this as "lead generation".
+Marketing types generally refer to this as "lead generation".[^Here I'm using the word _platform_ differently than when I discuss platform specialization.
+Here when I say platform, I mean a presence in the marketplace that lets you "stand above the crowd", giving you greater visibility.]

 A lead is someone who has taken some kind of action that indicates a general level of interest in your business.
 This might include: